jevko/writing/2022-01-09-xml-json-trends.md

 This begs the question: whatever hapened (on StackOverflow) in 2018?

 JSON took over by the end of 2012.
-Perhaps this was what averted [the end of the world](https://en.wikipedia.org/wiki/2012_phenomenon)? 🤣
+Perhaps this is what averted [the end of the world](https://en.wikipedia.org/wiki/2012_phenomenon)? 🤣

 ## Google Trends

 Links to interactive charts are included below the screenshots.
-I tested 3 pairs of terms.
+I tested 3 different pairs of terms.

 <!-- <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/2790_RC04/embed_loader.js"></script>
 <script type="text/javascript">